Tipmont REMC will be closed Friday, July 3, 2020, in observance of Independence Day.

 We are committed to the well–being of our customers, our employees, and our communities.
-As the Coronavirus situation continues to evolve, we rely on health and safety information from experts to ensure the decisions we make are consistent with local community, state, and federal standards.
+As the COVID-19 situation continues to evolve, we rely on health and safety information from experts to ensure the decisions we make are consistent with local community, state, and federal standards.
 We want to stress that all of our essential services will remain unaffected.

 Please use this resource for information regarding a January 2020 billing error for members on billing cycle 3.

 Indiana Gov. Eric Holcomb announced Thursday, August 8 that Tipmont REMC will receive $444,558 from the Next Level Connections Broadband Grant Program.
 The program, in its first phase of awards, is designed to foster broadband infrastructure investment in unserved areas of the state.